karu/extendedshop_doc/Documentation/Index.rst

 available from http://www.opencontent.org/opl.shtml

-The content of this document is related to TYPO3
+The content of this document is related to TYPO3, watch out, this documentation is just in progress, please do relate on the original one!!!

 \- a GNU/GPL CMS/Framework available from www.typo3.com